 Add-ADGroupMember RemoteAccessUsers -Members user1,user2,user3

-You can list members of Active Directory groups using this method.
+You can list (export) members of Active Directory group using the Get-ADGroupMember cmdlet.